treangenlab/radmicrobes/session5/README.md

 - [PROKKA](https://github.com/tseemann/prokka) (Which will be used in this boot camp)
 - [RAST](https://rast.nmpdr.org/) (Webserver application)
 - [PGAP](https://github.com/ncbi/pgap) (Usually the best option, but runs slow)
+- [bakta](https://github.com/oschwengers/bakta) (besides being heavily inspired by prokka Bakta is reported to find sligthly more of everything compare to prokka.)

 <details>
 <summary>